dgatf/msrc/README.md

 Available for: XBUS, SRXL, SRXL2 and Jeti Ex.

+### 7.7.
+GPIOs

+Enable GPIOs 17 to 22 to read the pin state (high or low).
+It is recommended to use the RP2040-zero as this has those pin with a hole.

+Available for Smartport at dataId 0x5100.
+Value is 6 bits masked.

 ## 8. OpenTx sensors (Smartport)

 The default sensor id is 10.
 This can be changed with [change_id_frsky](https://github.com/dgatf/change_id_frsky)